Henry Serrano Villard

 Henry Serrano Villard (March 30, 1900 – January 21, 1996) was an American foreign service officer, ambassador and author.
+He served as United States Ambassador to Senegal and Mauritania from 1960-1961.

 Life

 Henry S. Villard was born in Manhattan, New York City March 30, 1900.
 He was the great-grandson of William Lloyd Garrison, the prominent American journalist and abolitionist.
 He was the grandson of Henry Villard, the American railroad tycoon who commissioned the construction of the Villard Houses in Manhattan.
+His sister Mariquita Platov was a writer and pacifist.